gscrow/dressipi-com/_posts/2021-02-11-secrets-to-success-how-to-optimize-your-email-revenue.markdown

 - loyal customers
 image: "/uploads/First_Second_Purchase_Blog.jpg"
 author: Sarah McVittie
-description: Dressipi have analysed the value behind improving customer retention and how personalized emails may be the answer for retailers to capitalize on this.
+description: Dressipi have analyzed the value behind improving customer retention and how personalized emails may be the answer for retailers to capitalize on this.
 ---

-Customer Lifetime Value (LTV) and Personalisation, two words that get used a lot by the modern-day marketeer.
+Customer Lifetime Value (LTV) and Personalization, two words that get used a lot by the modern-day marketeer.

 There is one obvious tool to deliver on both of those 2 goals: email.
 Don’t get me wrong, retailers use their email channel.
 In some cases they send too many emails but, more often than not, they are sending the same manually merchandised products to all customers or, at best, sending segmented emails to their base (bestsellers for men, women, kids etc).

-The right communication strategy couples beautiful, branded emails alongside truly personalised and relevant emails.
+The right communication strategy couples beautiful, branded emails alongside truly personalized and relevant emails.
 Done well, this can increase overall revenue by 6-10%.

 Average customer acquisition cost for high street fashion retailers is around £50-60.
 This is seven times more than the cost of driving better customer retention.*